nikwilldoit/Raki_SaaS_System/README.md

 # POS Web Application

-This project is a full‑stack Point of Sale (POS) web application for small businesses, covering menu management, orders, payments, reservations, staff, taxes and admin tools.
-It was designed and implemented as part of an Erasmus+ study period at **Vilnius University** (Faculty of Mathematics and Informatics).
+This project is a full‑stack Point of Sale (POS), Software as a Service (SaaS) web application for small businesses, covering menu management, orders, payments, reservations, staff, taxes and admin tools.
+It was designed and implemented as part of an **Erasmus+** study period at **Vilnius University** (Faculty of Mathematics and Informatics).

 ## Overview